jikurata/taste/README.md

 - Plans for next update:
     - Provide a more constructive and semantic environment for error handling to provide easier debugging
 - Known Bugs:
     - Taste 'complete' state emits true before all Flavors can be resolved when executing synchronous code.
-For the time being, either use the newly implemented finished() method to handle post code execution
+For the time being, use the newly implemented finished() method to handle post code execution

 ### v0.0.5
 - Add navigation menu to summary